vineetg3/trackmyjob-frontend/README.md

-# TrackMyJob
+# TrackMyJob - frontend

 This web application allows users to track the status of thier jobs with an intutive web interface.
-All thier data is stored and queried at the backend.
+All their data is stored and queried at the backend.
-TrackMyJob is built with React,Bootstrap,JS, and Redux.
+TrackMyJob(frontend) is built with React,Bootstrap,JS, and Redux.

 The backend for this project is at the following link: [Click me!](https://github.com/vineetg3/trackmyjob-backend)